sandboxnu/good-dog-licensing/README.md

 - `generate:package`: Generate a new package.
 - `env:setup`: Setup the default env vars
 - `bun test`: Run the test suites

+## Tesing in Preview

+To test the application in a the environment, follow these steps:

+1. Create a PR with the changes you want to test.

+2. Push the changes to the branch.

+3. Navigate to the PR on GitHub.

+4. Look for the "Deploy preview ready" status check.

+5. If you have database migrations, click the "Actions" tab on GitHub and look for the "Apply Preview Database Migrations" workflow.

+   - You should see a "Run workflow" button.
+Click it to run the workflow.
+Make sure to select the correct branch.

+   - One the workflow is complete, you can access your preview branch with the database migrations applied

+   - Note that we only have one database instance for all preview branches, so if someone else runs the workflow, it may interfere with your preview branch.